DennisNeu/standing-tracker/README.md

 ## Features
 - **User Interface**: Intuitive, minimalistic UI for easy interaction in a dark theme (as all software should be).
 - **Session Tracking**: Start and stop timers to record standing sessions.
+- **Streaks**: Display streaks to show how many days in a row you've used your standing desk!
 - **Total Time Tracking**: Track total time spent standing (*gamification*).
 - **Data Logging**: Persistent storage of session data for historical reference.